Jon Berti Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the sixth-best in the league.

-- The Phillies have a 4.04 team ERA that ranks 11th across all league pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.02).

-- The Phillies allow the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Phillies pitchers combine to give up 116 home runs (1.1 per game), the eighth-fewest in the league.

+- Suarez (2-5) gets the starting nod for the Phillies in his 15th start of the season.
+He's put together a 4.22 ERA in 79 2/3 innings pitched, with 73 strikeouts.

-- His most recent time out came on Tuesday against the Baltimore Orioles, when the right-hander threw 5 2/3 innings, surrendering two earned runs while allowing six hits.
+- In his most recent outing on Wednesday against the Baltimore Orioles, the lefty tossed six innings, giving up four earned runs while surrendering seven hits.

+- The 27-year-old has a 4.22 ERA and 8.3 strikeouts per nine innings across 14 games this season, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.